-For three reasons, this claim is wrong as a matter of law and wrong because it implies that market economies deter intellectual and material progress—at least as compared to managed economies directed by interventionist governments that ensure that the returns gained by private producers of valuable resources never exceed the minimums needed to keep them producing.
+For three reasons, this claim was wrong as a matter of law and wrong because it implied that market economies deter intellectual and material progress—at least as compared to managed economies directed by interventionist governments that ensure that the returns gained by private producers of valuable resources never exceed the minimums needed to keep them producing.

 Second, “strictly speaking,” the Supreme Court has repeatedly rejected claims that that “reward to the author” must be “‘a secondary consideration’” if copyright laws are to promote “‘the Progress of Science.’”
 Eldred v.
 Ashcroft, 537 U.S. 186, 212 n.18 (2003). “‘[C]opyright law celebrates the profit motive, recognizing that the incentive to profit… will redound to the public benefit by resulting in the proliferation of knowledge….
 The profit motive is the engine that ensures the progress of science.”
 Id.

-Third, the Three Myths paper also claims, (pp.1-2), that our current copyright system does not “maximize” the promotion of progress because progress is retarded whenever authors receive “financial compensation” exceeding the minimum needed to keep them producing.
+Third, Three Myths also claimed, (pp.1-2), that our current copyright system does not “maximize” the promotion of progress because progress is retarded whenever authors receive “financial compensation” exceeding the minimum needed to keep them producing.
 There are some fundamental problems with this sort of sophistry:

--In effect, this is a redistributionist attack on markets generally.
+- In effect, this was Khanna’s redistributionist attack on markets generally.
 Markets do let producers of superior goods and services earn profits that may often exceed the minimum required to motivate production.
 For example, J.K.
-Rowling and Sergey Brin probably would have written books and created an ad-funded search engine even if doing so “only” made them multi millionaires.
-But if that means that if our system failed to maximize “progress” as to Rowling, then it failed even more egregiously as to Brin.
+Rowling and Sergey Brin probably would have written books and created an ad-funded search engine even if doing so “only” made them multi-millionaires.
+But if that means that if our system failed to maximize “progress” as to Rowling, then it failed more egregiously as to Brin.

--Were the goal of our copyright system to calibrate the rewards that copyright owners will receive in the rare cases in which their works become really popular, then its real goal is to fix prices.
+- Were the goal of our copyright system to calibrate the rewards that copyright owners will receive in the rare cases in which their works become really popular, then its real goal would be to fix prices.
 If so, then Three Myths’ proposal to do so by manipulating the scope of producers’ exclusive rights to say “no” is an absurd means to fix the terms on which they must say “yes.”

--In addition to encouraging private production, market economies also guide private investments.
-Consequently, we will distort both investment and production if we imagine that “basic tenets of… capitalism” require us to grant market rates of return to creators of ebook readers while denying them to creators of ebooks.
+- In addition to encouraging private production, market economies also guide private investments.
+Consequently, we would distort both investment and production if we imagined that “basic tenets of… capitalism” required us to grant market rates of return to creators of ebook readers while denying them to creators of ebooks.

-Many Republicans (and Democrats) would reject such anti-market rhetoric.
+Many Republicans (and Democrats) would thus reject Three Myth’s anti-market, anti-profit rhetoric.
 For example, many honestly believe famous economist Joseph Schumpeter’s claim that the possibility of generating above-market returns by productively differentiating products, services, and expressive works drives private producers in a market economy to incur risks and costs in order to compete by innovating—thus collectively generating a self-catalyzing process of productive innovation that vastly increases overall social welfare over time.
 Schumpeterian competition-by-innovation thus posits a more positive relationship between private profits and promoting progress.

-C. The idea-expression dichotomy and fair-use limitation make US copyrights an improbably means of concealing Nazi think thanks.
+C. The idea-expression dichotomy and fair-use limitation make U.S. copyrights an improbable means of concealing Nazi think tanks.

 Three Myths also hurled the specter of concealed Nazis into a debate about copyrights.
-But commentator Mike Godwin once coined Godwin’s Law, which, in effect, postulates that even thoughtful Internet debate on a serious topic will eventually degenerate into bands of roaring trolls accusing each other of being Hitler-supporting Nazis.
+Such infantile smear tactics long ago led commentator Mike Godwin to coin Godwin’s Law, which, in effect, postulates that ever attempt at thoughtful Internet debate on a serious topic will eventually degenerate the roaring of trolls accusing each other of being Hitler-supporting Nazis.

-Three Myths,(p.6-7), leaps to the Nazis: it claims that “the most extreme effect of our current copyright law” is its “disgusting” tendency to conceal American supporters of Hitler’s Nazi fascism:
+Three Myths,(p.6-7), leapt right to the Nazis: it claimed that “the most extreme effect of our current copyright law” is its “disgusting” tendency to conceal American supporters of Hitler’s Nazi fascism:

 Imagine if there were a memo published by a well-known DC think-tank during World War 2 and this memo was on the topic of endorsing Nazism and Adolph Hitler….
 But if an enterprising reporter… were to find a copy of these memos they would still likely be protected by copyright.
 If that reporter… put the memo on their website as proof of the think-tank endorsing Nazism and Hitler, then they are liable for significant damages for copyright violation.
 The think-tank is likely to sue them or threaten to do so to avoid the memo going public in the first place.

-For two reasons, these imaginary Nazis predictably tend to obstruct thoughtful debate about either copyrights or private rights generally.
+For two reasons, these imaginary Nazis predictably tend to obstruct coherent debate about either copyrights or private rights generally.

-First, real copyrights would not conceal this imaginary Nazi think-tank.
-Copyrights in its memo cannot prevent the dissemination of a non-copyrightable fact—the fact that the think tank endorsed Hitler and his National Socialist Party shortly before or after they declared war on the United States.
+First, real copyrights would not conceal Khanna’s imaginary Nazi think-tank.
+Any copyrights in its memo could prevent the dissemination of a non-copyrightable fact—the fact that the think tank endorsed Hitler and his National Socialist Party shortly before or after they declared war on the United States.
 Copyrights protect only original expression—never the ideas or opinions expressed.
 17 U.S.C. § 102(b).
-Consequently, the secretly Nazi “think tank” imagined in Three Myths could not use real copyrights to present an enterprising reporter from disclosing that it had endorsed Nazi fascism since the 1940s: “A reader of an author’s writing may make full use of any fact or idea she acquires from her reading.”
+Consequently, the secretly Nazi “think tank” imagined in Three Myths could not use copyrights to present an enterprising reporter from disclosing that it had endorsed Nazi fascism since the 1940s: “A reader of an author’s writing may make full use of any fact or idea she acquires from her reading.”
 Eldred v.
 Ashcroft, 537 U.S. 186, 217 (2003).

-Nor should real copyrights prevent this imaginary “enterprising reporter” from posting the imaginary think-tank’s actual Heil-Hitler memo.
-Again—and particularly if the think tank was denying reports of its Nazi-endorsement—a competent copyright lawyer could explain the pretty obvious applicability of the fair-use limitation to this hypothetical horrible.
+Nor would real copyrights prevent this imaginary “enterprising reporter” from posting the imaginary think-tank’s actual Heil-Hitler memo.
+Again—and particularly if the think tank was denying reports of its Nazi-endorsement—any competent copyright lawyer could explain the pretty obvious applicability of the fair-use limitation to this hypothetical horrible.
 See 17 U.S.C. § 107.

 Any “copyright reform” must reflect an understanding of the existing law’s basic principles.
-Three Myths consistently does not.
-For example, Three Myths calls for reform to “expand fair use,” (p.7), but it repeatedly misunderstands the existing limitation.
+Three Myths consistently did not.
+For example, Three Myths called for reform to “expand fair use,” (p.7), but it repeatedly misunderstood the existing limitation.
 Here is another example, (p.7): “Right now, it’s somewhat arbitrary as to what is legally fair use based on judicially created categories.
 One example: parodies are considered protected by fair use but satire is not….”
-That claim is wrong.
+That claim is just wrong.